nerc-project/nerc-docs/docs/openshift/logging-in/access-the-openshift-web-console.md

 !!! note "Important Note"
-    The NERC does not see or have access to your institutional account credentials and neither store them rather it just point to your selected insitution's identity provider and redirects back once authenticated.
+    The NERC does not see or have access to your institutional account credentials and neither store them rather it points to your selected insitution's identity provider and redirects back once authenticated.

-Once you successfully authenticated you should see a graphical user interface to visualize your project data and perform administrative, management, and troubleshooting tasks.
+Once you successfully authenticate you should see a graphical user interface to visualize your project data and perform administrative, management, and troubleshooting tasks.